-The Master of Information and Data Science (MIDS) is designed to educate data science leaders.
+The Online Master of Information and Data Science (MIDS) is designed to educate data science leaders.
 The professional degree program prepares students to derive insights from real-world data sets, use the latest tools and analytical methods, and interpret and communicate their findings in ways that change minds and behaviors.
 The program features a multidisciplinary curriculum that draws on insights from the social sciences, computer science, statistics, management, and law.

 The curriculum prepares students to ask good questions of data by defining (and refining) business or research questions that are relevant and tractable in order to use data to inform decision making.
 You will learn best practices for data collection and engineering — and how these factors affect timeliness, accuracy, and reliability of large-scale storage models.

 Students learn to apply the latest statistical and computational methods for identifying patterns, extracting insights, and making predictions from complex data sets.
 You will be given the opportunity to hone your skills in effectively communicating findings of data analysis and dealing with the ethical dilemmas and legal requirements associated with working with real-world data at scale.

 The program’s courses are divided into foundation courses, advanced courses, and a synthetic capstone.